 What are the potential legal complications in issuing an heirship affidavit?

 Potential legal complications include family disputes, incorrect asset listings, or improperly authenticated documents.
-Securing comprehensive asset documentation and presence of disinterested witnesses during execution can help mitigate these risks.
+Securing comprehensive asset documentation and the presence of disinterested witnesses during execution can help mitigate these risks.

 How can a lawyer assist in handling heirship affidavits?